AbeelLab/emu/README.md

 # Emu
-Emu is a tool that canonicalizes non-identical representations of large insertions and deletions (indels) and substitutions across multiple genome samples.
-It requires file containing a list of VCF files and the appropriate reference genome used to generate the VCF files.
+Emu is a tool that normalizes alternate representations of large insertions and deletions (indels) and substitutions across multiple genome samples.
+This is done through a process called canonicalization.
+Emu requires a file containing a list of VCF files and the appropriate reference genome used to generate the VCF files.

 Quick-run recipe: